noahrinehart/image_colors/README.md

 # image_colors
-Detects the n most common colors within an image.
+Get colors from an image.
+Optionally sort by most common.

 --------
 ### Usage